 Treatment Comparator Evidence Rating

-Adults with moderate to severe COPD
+Adults with moderate to severe CO OPD

-Ensifentrine + Maintenance Therapy Maintenance therapy alone B+
+Ensifentrine + Maintenance Maintenance therapy alone B+

+therapy

 In cost-effectiveness analyses, ensifentrine results in fewer exacerbations and in greater QALYs, evLYs, and life years.
-At a wholesale acquisition cost of \$35,400 per year, the incremental cost-effectiveness ratios for ensifentrine are \$492,000 per QALY gained and \$426,000 per evLY gained.
-Ensifentrine would meet commonly used cost-effectiveness thresholds at an annual price between \$7,500 and \$12,700.
-If ensifentrine is shown to increase the day-to-day quality of life of patients living with COPD, beyond quality of life improvements associated with fewer exacerbations, the cost-effectiveness would improve, but would continue to exceed commonly used cost-effectiveness thresholds at an annual price of \$35,400.
+At a placeholder price of \$18,000 per year, the incremental cost-effectiveness ratios for ensifentrine are \$248,000 per QALY gained and \$214,000 per evLY gained.
+The actual cost-effectiveness of ensifentrine will depend on its price.